 Looking for a way to burn off some pizza & pasta?
-Kayaking the Amalfi Coast is a great way to get some exercise and explore some of the inner-most crevices of what is arguably the world’s most beautiful coastline.
+Kayaking the Amalfi Coast is a great way to get some exercise and explore some of the innermost crevices of what is arguably the world’s most beautiful coastline.

 The tours are run by locals who know their way around the coastline.
-Kayaks are provided and an instructional session for those who have never Kayaked before.
-You definitely work up a sweat but it’s pretty leisurely for anyone who is reasonably athletic!
+Kayaks are provided, and an instructional session for those who have never Kayaked before.
+You definitely work up a sweat, but it’s pretty leisurely for anyone who is reasonably athletic!

 12. Villa Cimbrone

 Villa Cimbrone is a 5-star hotel and park along the Amalfi Coast with stunning views.
-You may have stayed at a 5-star hotel or two in your travels but 5-star luxury hotels along the Amalfi Coast have an even more elevated cost than your city-based luxury hotel.
+You may have stayed at a 5-star hotel or two in your travels, but 5-star luxury hotels along the Amalfi Coast have an even more elevated cost than your city-based luxury hotel.

 If you can afford it then try to book directly!
 You’ll enjoy stunning views and truly old-world charm.
 If not, you could probably afford a cocktail, glass of wine, or coffee there.
 The villa’s gardens are open to the public year-round but are the most beautiful in May and June when the floral array is in full bloom.
-They have multiple restaurants and bars on-premises if you want to pass more time there.
+They have multiple restaurants and bars on-premises if you want to spend more time there.

 The structure dates back to the 11th century AD.
-It was built or at minimum purchased by a noble family known as “Accongiogioco”.
+It was built or, at minimum, purchased by a noble family known as “Accongiogioco.”
 What you see today was heavily redone in the 20th century.
 You’ll want to visit the Terrazzo dell’Infiinito or Infinity Terrace (featured above).

 They also have a great pool on-premises.
 Consider bringing some swim trunks and asking if you can use the grounds.
 Management said they normally don’t allow it when the hotel is very busy, but it never hurts to ask!
 Especially if you plan to have a meal on-site.